bt909/imap-mailstat-exporter/README.md

 ## Loglevel

-At the moment INFO (default) and ERROR are used.
-WARN and DEBUG are available, but I don't output anything on these levels yet.
+At the moment INFO (default), WARN and ERROR are used.
+DEBUG is available, but I don't output anything on this level yet.
 INFO tells you when metrics are fetched and give you additional information how long the connection setup, the login process and the whole metric fetch takes.
-If INFO is too noisy you can switch to ERROR level and only get information about errors by using commandline flag `-loglevel ERROR` (version 0.0.1), or `--log.level="ERROR"` (version 0.1.0, not yet released).
+If INFO is too noisy you can switch to WARN or ERROR level and only get information about warnings or errors by using e.g. commandline flag `-loglevel WARN` (version 0.0.1), or `--log.level="WARN"` (version 0.1.0, not yet released).

 ## OCI Container Image